CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What does unpacking mean in Python?
     Unpacking in Python refers to an operation that consists of assigning an iterable of values to a tuple (or list) of variables in a single assignment statement.
 As a complement, the term packing can be used when we collect several values in a single variable using the iterable unpacking operator, *.
 #### What happens when you try to assign the result of a function which has no return statement to a variable in Python?
+    ValueError will raise as if you dont return a variable  from a function then you cant access it outside of the function scope.
 ## Software engineering

 ### Debugging -----------------------------------------------------------------------------------------------------------------------------